-Figure 9-2 summarizes radiological performance scores in the ERA, ELAP, and MAPEP programs for 2022.
-Eberline, GEL and TA participated in the ERA radiological PE studies with Eberline having an average overall score of 100 percent.
-GEL had an average overall score of 98 percent.
-TA also had an overall score of 95 percent.
-GEL and Eberline scored 97 percent and 90 percent, respectively, in the MAPEP program.
+Figure 9-2 summarizes radiological performance scores in the ERA and MAPEP programs for 2023.
+Eberline, GEL and TA participated in the ERA radiological PE studies with Eberline having an average overall score of 86%.
+GEL had an average overall score of 93%.
+TA also had an overall score of 94%.
+GEL scored 97% in the MAPEP program, while Eberline had 72%.
+TA no longer participates in the MAPEP tests.
 Chemtex and PACE did not analyze radiological samples for BNL.
-None of the analytical contract laboratories participated in any radiological ELAP proficiency testing.

-9.6.1.2 Nonradiological Assessments
+9.6.1.2 Non-radiological Assessments

 Figure 9-3 summarizes the non-radiological performance results of three participating laboratories (GEL, Pace, and TA) in the ERA, MAPEP, Phenova, and ELAP tests.
-During 2022, PACE participated in the NYSDOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
-NYSDOH found 97 percent of PACE's nonradiological tests to be in the Acceptable range.
-GEL participated in the ERA, MAPEP, and Phenova programs for nonpotable water, potable water, and solid wastes and received scores of 97 percent, 95 percent, and 97 percent, respectively.
-TA participated in the ERA and Phenova programs for nonpotable water, potable water, and solid wastes with scores of 100 percent and 96 percent, respectively.
+During 2023, PACE participated in the NYSDOH ELAP evaluations of performance on tests of non-potable water, potable water, and solid wastes.
+NYSDOH found 96% of PACE's non-radiological tests to be in the Acceptable range.
+GEL participated in the ERA program for nonpotable water, potable water, and solid wastes and received a score of 98%.
+TA participated in the ERA and Phenova programs for non-potable water, potable water, and solid wastes with scores of 100% and 99%, respectively.

-9.7 AUDITS
+9.7 Audits